-Most listings are in the $40's per square foot per year.
-The Tysons Corner region is going through a an increase in rates.
-In the last 3 months, the median rate went up $5 per sqft per year.
-That's a 15% increase in rent.
+The typical asking rate per listing is in the $40's per square foot per year.
+The Tysons Corner submarket is seeing a a rise in rates.
+In the last 3 months, the median rate rose $5 per sqft per year.
+That's a 15% rise in rent.

-Compared to the rest of the Washington D.C. market, the Tysons Corner region has higher rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Tysons Corner region has greater rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 64 listings have been made available, so you'll want to check back regularly for new listings.
+In the last 90 days, 66 listings have been listed, so you'll want to check back regularly for new listings.
 About 2% of the available leases in the Tysons Corner are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,420 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this market are close to 8 floors.
-Most buildings in this region were built in 1985 and are Class A.
+Even though the median size is 4,860 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this region are approximately 8 floors.
+Most buildings in this market were built in 1985 and are Class A.